 The foundations and opportunities we have now are as big as ever.
 We like to say that it’s very difficult to join Hydrogen and impossible to leave.
 While that might be hyperbolic, we’re forensically making improvements to all aspects of our business so that our people have the best tools and technology to enable them to spend as much time as possible with our candidates and clients.

 Like most companies, we’ve had our share of ups and downs during the last two decades, but we’ve remained true to our values in developing our people.
 Every organisation has a reservoir of talent that’s often bottled up so it’s our duty to release that potential.

 How would I sum up Hydrogen in three words?
-It would have to be entrepreneurship, innovation and collaboration.Posted almost 6 years ago
+It would have to be entrepreneurship, innovation and collaboration.Posted over 6 years ago